sdeng006/CS100-Rshell/README.md

 ## Summary

   This program is a command shell which perform the same task as a bash shell.
-This could perform mutiple commands using "||", "&&" or ";", and exit by typing "exit".
+This could perform mutiple commands using "||", "&&" or ";", and exit by typing "exit".This program perfrom the commands such as -ls, echo, etc., but not cd.

       - "||": would execute the next command if the first command fails